IS2AI/ExoMem-AR-Memory/README.md

 3. Copy and paste folder AI_Environment_Perception to the directory ~/home

-4. Check the system:
+4. Check the system, 172.20.10.4 is the IP address of HoloLens:
   * $ cd AI_environment_perception/
   * $ sudo update-alternatives --config python
   * $ unset PYTHONPATH
   * $ python AI_environment_perception.py -a 172.20.10.4
-  * where 172.20.10.4 is the IP address of HoloLens

 ## For recording the spatiotemporal memory